daffidwilde/edo/docs/reference/operators.rst

     >>> from genetic_data.operators import mutation

 Set the mutation probability.
-This is deliberately large to guarantee a substantial mutation::
+This is deliberately large to make for a substantial mutation::

-    >>> mutation_prob = 1.
+    >>> mutation_prob = 0.5

 Mutate the offspring that was just created::